Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization

 \subsection{EI-GN Application to Policy Search}

+This experiment compares global BO methods and local policy gradient methods when gradients are available.
 We now demonstrate EI-GN on solving policy search problems.
 Policy search methods aim to learn optimal parameters of a stochastic policy using noisy observations of a reward function.
-Since gradients of the expected reward are not directly observable, they are estimated using policy gradient theorem \cite{sutton1999policy}.
+Since gradients of the expected reward are not directly observable, they are estimated using the Policy Gradient Theorem \cite{sutton1999policy}.

 Policy search is often performed using local stochastic gradient methods that rely on gradient directions and lack mechanisms for global exploration.
 BO has been used in policy search with strong sample efficiency, yet it treats the expected reward as a black-box objective.
 In contrast, trajectory-level signals can be exploited to improve policy search \cite{wilson2014using}.
 We position EI-GN as a hybrid approach that combines BO’s global exploration with gradient-based policy learning by directly incorporating policy gradient estimates—computed from the same rollouts used to estimate rewards—when proposing new policies.
 We compare EI-GN to EI and REINFORCE \cite{williams1992simple} as representative zeroth- and first-order methods, respectively, and evaluate performance on a linear policy in Acrobot (6$d$) \cite{sutton1995generalization} and a neural policy in Cartpole (13$d$) \cite{barto1988neuronlike}.